QuarkNerd/blog/tmakarem/_posts/2017-03-21-Working-with-Type-Sketch-vs-Adobe-Illustrator.md

 **Editing the text box**

 In Sketch, you can edit the width of the box.
 In Illustrator, you edit the height and width of the text box simultaneously which is more practical.
 Both tools allow you to change the shape of the text box and type on a path.
-However, text wrapping around images and objects is supported in Illustrator but not is Sketch.
+However, text wrapping around images and objects is supported in Illustrator but not in Sketch.

 **Overflow text**

 Sketch doesn’t support overflow text.
 Illustrator on the other hand does.
-It shows you that there's more text hidden beyond the bounding box with a red + icon.
+In Illustrator, a red + icon indicates that there is more text hidden beyond the bounding box.
 You can click on the icon to continue the text in a different text box.
 Threading text between objects can be very useful if your design has multiple columns.

 ![Illustrator, overflow text threaded into a second text box]({{ site.github.url }}/tmakarem/assets/049_Overflow.png "Illustrator, overflow text threaded into a second text box")

 *Illustrator, overflow text threaded into a second text box*

 ###SEARCHING AND REPLACING FONTS
 In Illustrator, you can search for typefaces used in file and replace them.
 You can view if any fonts are missing and replace them.
 This feature is not available in Sketch.

 ![Illustrator find font]({{ site.github.url }}/tmakarem/assets/050_Find-font.png "Illustrator find font")